-- 55.2% of resources comes from public institutional funds. - 41.6% of resources comes from our partners.
-Among these, 38% correspond to private contributions from 21 NGO partners under partnership agreements signed for a usual term of three years around shared objectives and pilot programmes related to the climate crisis.
-Less than 4% comes from grants within the framework of consortia led by our NGO partners. - 2.7% of resources comes from foundations, among which CHF 65,000 constitute an earmarked private contribution mainly from the Ferster Foundation.
+- 50.3% of resources come from public institutional funds. - 46.4% of resources come from our partners.
+Among these, 38.1% correspond to private contributions from 21 NGO partners under partnership agreements signed for a usual term of three years around shared objectives and pilot programmes related to the climate crisis.
+Another 8.3% comes from grants within the framework of consortia led by our NGO partners. - 2.7% of resources come from other private and public institutions, among which CHF 65,000 constitute an earmarked private contribution mainly from the Ferster Foundation.